 A simple and effective way to stop the spread of germs that cause colds, flu, and other respiratory illnesses is to use good hygiene practices when coughing or sneezing.
-These illnesses can make us sick, but they may be especially dangerous to the residents of the CBRF.
+These illnesses can make us sick, but they may be especially dangerous to the residents.